EstebanGuillen/MachineLearning/README.md

 data/validation.txt - the hidden (labels not known) data used for validating our decision tree

 MachineLearningProjectReport.pdf - project report file, summary of code and results

+MachineLearningProjectReport.docx - project report file, summary of code and results

+***** RUNNING THE CODE ******

+Tested on MacOS

+Dependencies:
+Python3
+pandas 0.17.1

+To run:

+>python3 id3.py

+Decision trees will be built from the training data.
+Testing data will be used to evaluate each tree.
+Accuracy values from each tree will be printed to the console.
+Using the “best tree” the validation data will get classified and the results will be written to validation-best.accuracy.txt